Climate Action Plan - Measure W-1.3

 How are we doing?

-You can find examples of water efficient design at the newly opened Borrego Springs Library, Park, and Sheriff’s Office, which features southwest native plants, innovative water catchment systems, and a drip irrigation system that suits the desert environment.
+You can find examples of water efficient design at the Borrego Springs Library, Park, and Sheriff’s Office, which features southwest native plants, innovative water catchment systems, and a drip irrigation system that suits the desert environment.

 How is this measured?

 Water bills from the water authority provide information on the usage at County facilities.
 The County’s total use for the year is compared to 2014 levels to assess reduced potable water consumption.
-Based on water bill information and countywide Building Automation System data which monitors individual building performance, the County determines which facilities to conduct water audits to identify plumbing and irrigation retrofits.
+Based on water bill information and countywide Building Automation System data that monitors individual building performance, the County determines which facilities to conduct water audits to identify plumbing and irrigation retrofits.